DeepCube-org/deepcube-datacube/datacube_publish.md

 conda install -c conda-forge python-keystoneclient
 ```

 You then need to authenticate with the swift object store.
-You run [this script](./openstack_auth.sh) to set the swift credentials, the user password is 9RdWMyWYvBKFkDKVzbTtNADrA24F3h8R
+You run [this script](./openstack_auth.sh) to set the swift credentials, the user password is available on request.

 ```bash
 $ source ./openstack_auth.sh